PERMITTING PROCESS

 Floodplain Development Permits

 The National Flood Insurance Program (NFIP) establishes certain building design and construction requirements for habitable buildings (dwellings, building additions) and non-habitable buildings (garages, studios, barns, etc.) within floodplains.
 Requirements also apply to site grading, dredging, fill placement, mining, drilling, and temporary and permanent storage of equipment and other materials within the floodplain.
 Within the unincorporated areas of Ventura County, development proposed within a floodplain requires a Floodplain Development Permit from the Public works Agency prior to the issuance of a Building Permit or Grading Permit.
-These requirements are set out in Title 44 Code of Federal Regulations, Sections 59 and 60, as well as in County of Ventura Floodplain Management Ordinance 3841, as amended.
+These requirements are set out in Title 44 Code of Federal Regulations, Sections 59 and 60, as well as in County of Ventura Floodplain Management Ordinance 4251, as amended.
 Please be aware that all building and site elevations must be based on the NAVD 1988 datum.

-Compliance with these requirements helps minimize the risk of flood damage to new and substantially improved / repaired / remodelled buildings.
+Compliance with these requirements helps minimize the risk of flood damage to new and substantially improved / repaired / remodeled buildings.
 Compliance also helps to ensure that the County’s flood protection program remains in good standing with the NFIP thereby benefitting all floodplain property owners by being able to obtain as low a flood insurance coverage premium as possible.

-For more information, please visit our Ventura County Flood Information Website at http://www.vcfloodinfo.com/compliance/floodplain-development-permit-requirements.
+For more information, please visit our Ventura County Flood Information Website at https://vcfloodinfo.org/floodplain-development/.

 Other Services